djbrown/hbscorez/.github/CONTRIBUTING.md

 You may contribute to this Project using any IDE, Editor or Terminal you like, as long as your modifications obey the conventions defined by the [Style Guide for Python Code (PEP8)](https://www.python.org/dev/peps/pep-0008/).
 The following commands will format your code accordingly:

-- order imports: `pipenv run isort src`
 - format code: `pipenv run black`
+- sort imports: `pipenv run isort src`

 Also make sure to check messages from the following linter commands before proposing: